JoelOtter/ic-peopletracking/README.md

 First, we need to install the track package.
 `python setup.py develop` This will setup symlinks for the package, and allow changes to be made to the original.
-`vidtojson path_to_video` Will return JSON data containing the location of the person in the video specified.
+`ic_track -v path_to_video --dump-json` Will return JSON data containing the location of the person in the video specified.
-The data can be output to a file instead using the -f flag:
-`vidtojson path_to_video -f path_to_output_file`
+Running the same command with the `--display-video` flag will show the video with rectangles bordering the people detected.

 ### Shovel